Current powers and proposals for reform

 Short term measures

 The short term measures came into effect on 11 June 2018.
 These measures drastically reduced the jurisdictional thresholds for intervening on public interest grounds under the EA02 in acquisitions involving the development or production of military or dual-use goods, computing hardware or quantum technology.
-The government can now intervene in mergers in these sectors where the target's turnover is over £1 million (down from the normal merger control threshold of £70 million) or the target's "share of supply" is 25% (but with no need for the merger to bring about an increase in share of supply); the thresholds for intervening in mergers not involving these activities remain unchanged.
+The government can now intervene in mergers in these sectors where the target's turnover is over £1 million (down from the normal merger control threshold of £70 million) or the target's "share of supply" is 25% (but with no need for the merger to bring about an increase in share of supply).
+The threshold changes are intended principally to enable intervention on national security grounds, but the new thresholds also apply to the CMA's jurisdiction to review on competition grounds.
+In July 2020 the lower thresholds were extended to cover mergers concerning artificial intelligence, cryptographic authentication technology and advanced materials.
+The thresholds for intervening in mergers not involving these activities remain unchanged.

 The government started using its new intervention powers almost immediately.
 In June 2018 it called in for review the proposed acquisition of Northern Aerospace by Gardner Aerospace, a subsidiary of a Chinese aerospace and mining company.